Sagebrush

 Overview

-Artemisia tridentata, commonly known as sagebrush, thrives across arid western North America.
-Its silvery-green leaves contain aromatic compounds like camphor and flavonoids.
-Indigenous peoples have long used this hardy shrub for ceremonial purification and healing.
-When burned, it releases an earthy, distinctive fragrance.
+Artemisia tridentata, commonly known as sagebrush, grows wild across arid western North America.
+Its silvery-green leaves are rich in aromatic compounds like camphor.
+Indigenous peoples have long valued this hardy shrub for ceremonial purification and healing.1 When burned, it releases an earthy, herbal fragrance.

 • Native to western North American deserts and prairies